joeguilmette/ee-vvv-wordmove/readme.md

 	- Maybe Nginx is shitting itself, although if it is, Nginx will give you error message in the browser.
 But make sure it's happy with your config settings with `$ sudo nginx -t`.
 Maybe even restart it with `$ sudo service nginx restart`

 -Still can't figure it out?
-	- Maybe you PEBKAC'd something simple, dummy
+	- You probably PEBKAC'd something simple, dummy.

 ##Telling WP the new site url via wp-cli
 Sometimes WordPress freaks out when you move it.
 It stops freaking out after you tell it everything is ok.
 Only try this stuff if things are broken and you've tried everything else.